-All new applicants please remember that the TEC and FNF are due July 11, 2014.
-Returning applicants please remember that the FNF will be due July 11, 2014.
+All new applicants please remember that the Tribal Eligibility Certificate (TEC) is due on the day the online application is due and the Financial Need Form (FNF) is due July 15 each year.
+Returning applicants please remember that the FNF will be due July 15 each year.

 Visit the ONLINE APPLICATION INSTRUCTIONS page for full directions regarding the AIGC Online Application System

 Should you have questions regarding any piece of your AIGC application, please email firstname.lastname@example.org.

 Basic Eligibility for all AIGC opportunities include: